Modeling Continuous Delivery under Bazel

 A deliverable artifact is one that contains both the binary or files to push, as well as the "pushing" logic that knows how to perform the upload.
 It might also send a message to the deployment system to trigger an auto-deployment of the new artifact.

-In Bazel terms, this means a deliverable should be an executable program that can be bazel run.
+In Bazel terms, this means a deliverable should be an executable program that can be bazel run

 Container Images

-The rules_oci oci_push or rules_docker container_push rules can both be executed with bazel run to push a Docker image to a registry like Docker Hub.
+to push a Docker image to a registry like Docker Hub.

 Therefore these rules are considered "deliverable".